Adriano Barra

 We acknowledge, from the Italy part, the MAECI -Ministero degli Affari Esteri e della Cooperazione Internazionale and, from the Israeli part, the MOST - Ministry of Science and Technology for for funding the project BULBUL.

-PUBLISHED PAPERS IN 2022
+PUBLISHED PAPERS IN 2022 AND 2023

 This research is crucial for the project and BulBul was the principal sponsor.